jzumsteg/zumstegs-blog/_posts/2016-06-20-things-automotive.md

 mermaid: true
 layout: post
 ---
 A few years ago I wrote about parking in France.
 It has not changed.
 My conclusion about parking in France is that a driver can park a car anywhere as long as 1) the car doesn't block traffic or a pedestrian crosswalk; and 2) the driver puts the blinkers on.
-In fact, I think in many cases the driver can ignore rule 1 if he or she obeys rule 2.
+In fact, I think in many cases drivers can ignore rule 1 if they obey rule 2.

 I will post pictures of cars illustrating one or both rules as I see them.
 For now, the subject is the parking lot at the Bois-le-Roi train station.